RSantiagoJ/Tic-Tac-Toe/README.md

 # tic-tac-toe
-This tic tac toe game includes a gui and was built using JavaFX.
+A complete tic tac toe game that includes a gui and was built using JavaFX.